Skip to main content

 A metabolic reset takes about 12 weeks for the labs to start shifting (lower fasting insulin, higher HDL, better A1C) and 6 to 12 months for visible body composition changes.
 The first 2 weeks usually deliver clear improvements in energy, sleep, and cravings, which keeps you motivated through the slower body composition changes.

 Yes.
-Common offenders include SSRIs (Lexapro, Paxil, Zoloft), beta-blockers, steroids (prednisone), some antipsychotics (olanzapine, risperidone), insulin, and certain birth control formulations.
+Common offenders include SSRIs (Lexapro, Paxil, Zoloft), beta-blockers, gabapentin, lithium, steroids (prednisone), some antipsychotics (olanzapine, risperidone), insulin, and certain birth control formulations.
 If your weight gain started within 3 to 6 months of starting a new medication, the timing alone is worth investigating.
 We never stop medications without a plan, but there are often comparable alternatives that do not affect weight.

 Belly fat (specifically visceral fat) is hardest to lose because it is the most insulin-sensitive tissue and the most stress-responsive.
 High insulin and high cortisol both drive fat storage to the belly.
 The fix is a combination: lower the insulin signal (protein-forward eating, less refined carbs), lower the cortisol signal (sleep, stress regulation), and build muscle (strength training).